phyletica/ecoevolity/docs/yaml-config.rst

 upon the parameters of a comparison.
 I.e., each comparison gets its own copy of the specified operators, as opposed to the "global" operators discussed above.
+As with the "global" operators, the default settings will likely work fine.
+We recommend you try the defaults first (simply do not specify operator settings), and resort to adjustments if you have poor mixing.

 The following operators can only be specified here (listing them in the global ``operator_settings`` will result in an error::